raspberryenvoie/piRa1n/README.md

 Connect the Raspberry Pi 4 to a powerbank.
 After that, plug you iDevice to the Pi.
 Put the iDevice in DFU mode and let piRa1n do the rest!

 ## Parts list
-- a Raspberry Pi 4 with either 1GB, 2GB, 4GB of RAM (1GB of RAM is enough so I recommend the 1GB version).
+- a Raspberry Pi 4 with either 2GB, 4GB of RAM (2GB of RAM is enough and cheaper so I recommend the 2GB version).
 - a USB to USB Type-C cable.\
 - a USB to lightning cable.\
 - a powerbank